-Find out more in our summary of key changes to LCCP - 2018
+Find out more in our video summary

 The Licence conditions and codes of practice set out the requirements you must meet in order to hold your operating licence and your personal licence.
 It is a very important part of running your business and we recommend you subscribe to our e-bulletin so we can notify you of any changes.

 LCCP is not static.
 We make amendments or additions to take account of developments in the industry or emerging evidence on the most effective means of promoting socially responsible gambling.
-But we will usually consult on any changes so come back to this page frequently to check for the most up to date information.
+But we will consult widely on any changes so come back to this page frequently to check for the most up to date information.